banzaicloud/telescopes/README.md

       --dev-mode                     development mode, if true token based authentication is disabled, false by default --help                         print usage
-      --listen-address string        the address where the server listens to HTTP requests. (default ":9090") --log-level string             log level (default "info")
+      --listen-address string        the address where the server listens to HTTP requests. (default ":9090") --log-format string            log format
+      --log-level string             log level (default "info")
-      --productinfo-address string   the address of the Product Info service to retrieve attribute and pricing info [format=scheme://host:port/basepath] (default "http://localhost:9090/api/v1")
+      --metrics-address string       the address where internal metrics are exposed (default ":9900") --metrics-enabled              internal metrics are exposed if enabled --productinfo-address string   the address of the Product Info service to retrieve attribute and pricing info [format=scheme://host:port/basepath] (default "http://localhost:9090/api/v1")
       --token-signing-key string     The token signing key for the authentication process --vault-address string         The vault address for authentication token management